Serpentine Dominion

 Serpentine Dominion is an American death metal supergroup consisting of Killswitch Engage lead guitarist Adam Dutkiewicz, Cannibal Corpse vocalist George "Corpsegrinder" Fisher and former The Black Dahlia Murder drummer Shannon Lucas.
 They released their debut album on October 28, 2016.

 History

 The origins of Serpentine Dominion can be traced back to 2009's Rockstar Energy Drink Mayhem Festival, which Killswitch Engage, Cannibal Corpse and The Black Dahlia Murder were all part of.
 The project began when Dutkiewicz wrote songs for Fisher and asked him to perform vocals over them, which he agreed to.
 Dutkiewicz also stated that the songs were written specifically for Fisher.
 Shannon Lucas was tapped to record the drums for the album.

 On July 22, 2016, the band announced that their name would be "Serpentine Dominion".
 On August 11, 2016, they revealed the release date and track listing for their self-titled debut, to be released under Metal Blade Records.
 Serpentine Dominion was officially released on October 28, 2016, and was met with positive reviews from both fans and critics.

+In May of 2026 Dutkiewicz revealed that he had begun writing material for the band’s second studio album.